gomesla/aimless/capstone/analysis_results/capstone.section07.md

 ## Deployment and Future Work
 ### Observations
 - We got lucky with this dataset and the data seemed to have some level of preprocessing (unclear based on documentation) done for us but lowercasing and removing stop words is a must.
-- Original field performed best for accuracy.
-Surprisngly stemming and lemmatization had worse performance.
-More analysis may be needed, however the loss in accuracy is not significant enough.
-We would still prefer to do lemmatization which gives next best accuracy.
+- Original field performed best for ROC AUC score.
+Surprisngly stemming and lemmatization did not have much of an impact on performance likely because the data had already been pre-processsed as noted earlier.
+More analysis may be needed, however the loss in ROC AUC score is not significant enough to be of concern right now.
+We would still prefer to do lemmatization in general.
 - The TfidfVectorizer paired with various models performs best.
 We should definitely use TfidfVectorizer in our pipeline.
-- It is very clear that while Logistic Regression performed best the processing time is very high.
+- It is very clear that to get the best performance from the XGBClassifier we have to pay for it inprocessing time.
 ### Model/Pipeline Selection
-- Given the choice if we want to maximize accuracy we would pick our best pipeline which had an accuracy score of 86.43%:
+- Given the choice if we want to maximize ROC AUC score we would pick our best pipeline which had an ROC AUC score of 98.70%:
   - Preprocessing=Original
   - Vectorizer=TfidfVectorizer
-  - Model=LogisticRegression ({"model__C": 1, "model__l1_ratio": 1.0, "model__penalty": "elasticnet", "model__solver": "saga", "vectorizer__max_features": null})
+  - Model=XGBClassifier ({"model__colsample_bytree": 0.5, "model__max_depth": 10, "model__subsample": 0.7, "vectorizer__max_features": null})

-- In general if we want a model capable of dealing with larger sets where training time is a concern and we can trade off on accuracy I would go with:
+- In general if we want a model capable of dealing with larger sets I would go with:
-  - Complement Naive Bayes as industry expectation is the data will be imbalanced for IT tickets.
-Even though it was third best the kNN classifier was only marginally better
+  - XGBoost which is very efficent and scores highly vs our best model as well as is easy to train as it can make use of multiple cores.
+For training time it appears that a majority of the time is actually spent in the vectorization as the count vs TFIDF perform comparably for score but the TFIDF takes longer to train.
+  - If we can trade off on ROC AUC score I would go with RandomForestClassifier which had good tradeoff for speed of training.
 ### Next Steps
 Deep learning may be able get us even better results.
 This would be worth researching.